U.S. agrees spy plane deployment in Singapore amid China tensions

 In a joint statement after a meeting in Washington on Monday, U.S. Defense Secretary Ash Carter and Singapore Defense Minister Ng Eng Hen welcomed the inaugural deployment of the aircraft in Singapore from Dec.
 7 to 14.

 A U.S. defence official said further deployments in Singapore could be expected.
-The move comes at a time of heightened tensions in the South China Sea over China's assertive pursuit of territorial claims there.
+The move comes at a time of heightened tensions in the South China Sea.

 The United States already operates P8s from Japan and the Philippines, and has also conducted surveillance flights from Singapore's neighbour, Malaysia.